 |Opdyke's mayoral lamps remained after Gould purchased the home -- The New York Herald, January 10, 1892, (copyright expired)|

 It would take a full year to complete the redecoration of the house before the family move in.
-Perhaps the preeminent decorating and furniture making firm at the time was New York’s Herter Brothers.
-Although in 1881 they were already busy decorating the new 5th Avenue mansions of William Henry Vanderbilt and Darius Ogden Mills, they added the Gould house to their list of projects.
+The preeminent decorating and furniture making firm at the time was Herter Brothers.
+Although in 1881 they were already busy decorating the new Fifth Avenue mansions of William Henry Vanderbilt and Darius Ogden Mills, they added the Gould house to their list of projects.

 Gould’s wife, the former Helen Miller, was reserved and conservative, unlike her husband.
 The decorations of the house were a comfortable mix of their two personalities.
 Biographer Maury Klein said “The furnishings reflected Helen’s taste for muted elegance leavened by Jay’s fondness for fine paintings, a well-stocked library and conservatory.”